-2.4 Preparatory stage
+2.4 Preparatory Stage

-2.4.1 The preparatory stage covers the preparation of a working draft (WD) conforming to the ISO/ IEC Directives, Part 2.
+2.4.1 The preparatory stage covers the preparation of a working draft (WD) conforming to the ISO/IEC Directives, Part 2.

-2.4.2 When a new project is accepted the project leader shall work with the experts nominated by the P-members during the approval [see 2.3.5 a)].
+2.4.2 When a new project is accepted the project leader shall work with the experts nominated by the P-members during the approval (see 2.3.5a).
+In JTC 1, there are no project leaders.